vedupraity/ancientknowledgedatabase/stotra/saraswati-stotram/en.md

 Goddess Saraswati removes the ignorance and sins.
 Saraswati is the wife of Brahma who is the Lord of creation and plays a vital role in the creativity of Lord Brahma.
 Saraswati possesses all the learnings of the Vedas, scriptures, dancing, musical power and poetry.
 She revealed language and writing to man.
 Her origin is the lost Vedic river Saraswati.
 This is the source of her profound connection to fluidity in any aspect (water, speech, thought, etc.).
 She is wisdom, fortune, intelligence, nourishment, brilliance, contentment, splendour and devotion.

 This Saraswati Stotram is dedicated to this Beautiful Goddess of Intellect.
-Saraswati stotram is sung by Rishi Agastya and has the ability to provide all the powers related to wisdom.
+Saraswati stotram is sung by Rishi Agastya (One of seven sages, mind-born sons of Brahmā) and has the ability to provide all the powers related to wisdom.
 It is believed that whoever recites this Saraswati stotra with pure heart becomes well versed with all the Shastras and attains all the siddhis of Tantra & Mantra.